GPC Task Team on Cash for Protection

 Background: Cash and Voucher Assistance (CVA) as a modality of assistance is increasingly being used by humanitarian actors to reach humanitarian and protection outcomes and facilitate access to services.
 CVA is seen to deliver greater choice, dignity, and realization of rights to conflict and crisis-affected people as well as strengthening local markets.
 Following the World Humanitarian Summit (WHS) in Istanbul in 2016, humanitarian organizations committed to increase the use and coordination of CVA when delivering assistance to affected populations.
 Among the six commitments made at the WHS, aid organizations and donors committed to “build an evidence base to assess the costs, benefits, impacts and risks of cash (including on protection) relative to in-kind assistance, service delivery and vouchers, and combinations thereof”.
 The Grand Bargain specifically states that “delivering cash should, where possible and appropriate, use, link or align with local and national mechanisms such as social protection systems.”

-The Global Protection Cluster (GPC) Task Team on Cash for Protection was established in 2017 with the aim of increasing knowledge about the use of CVA in the protection sector and increasing the effectiveness and quality of programmes using CVA to achieve protection outcomes.
-For more information see the Task Team on Cash for Protection Terms of Reference here.
+The Global Protection Cluster’s (GPC) Task Team on Cash for Protection was established in 2017 with the aim of increasing knowledge about the use of CVA in the protection sector and increasing the effectiveness and quality of programmes using CVA to achieve protection outcomes.
+For more information see the Task Team on Cash for Protection Terms of Reference.

 The Task Team is currently chaired by the Women’s Refugee Commission (WRC) and the International Rescue Committee (IRC).

-- Tenzin Manell, Senior Technical Advisor, Cash and Livelihoods: TenzinM@wrcommission.org
+- Tenzin Manell, Associate Director, Cash and Livelihoods: TenzinM@wrcommission.org

 - Stefan Schmoldt, Cash Technical Advisor: Stefan.Schmoldt@rescue.org